Darrell Porter

 Darrell Ray Porter (January 17, 1952 – August 5, 2002) was an American professional baseball catcher.
 He played in Major League Baseball (MLB) from 1971 to 1987 for the Milwaukee Brewers, Kansas City Royals, St. Louis Cardinals, and Texas Rangers.
 The four-time All-Star was known for his excellent defensive skills and power hitting ability.

-He struggled but was never able to overcome a substance abuse problem, yet went on to become the most valuable player of the 1982 World Series with the St. Louis Cardinals.
+He struggled with, but was never able to overcome, a substance abuse problem, yet went on to become the most valuable player of the 1982 World Series with the St. Louis Cardinals.
 Porter died from accidental drug toxicity in 2002 at the age of 50.

 Biography

 Playing career

-Born in Joplin, Missouri, Porter was drafted by the Milwaukee Brewers in the first round (4th overall) of the 1970 Major League Baseball Draft out of Southeast High School in Oklahoma City, Oklahoma.
+Born in Joplin, Missouri, Porter was drafted by the Milwaukee Brewers in the first round (4th overall) of the 1970 Major League Baseball draft out of Southeast High School in Oklahoma City, Oklahoma.
 He made his major league debut on September 2, 1971, with the Brewers at age 19.
 He finished third in the Rookie of the Year voting.
 Porter was selected to the American League All-Star team in 1974.
 On December 6, 1976, the Milwaukee Brewers traded Porter along with Jim Colborn to the Kansas City Royals for Jamie Quirk, Jim Wohlford and Bob McClure.

 Porter replaced Buck Martinez as the Royals starting catcher.
-He had the best season of his career in 1979 when, he posted a .291 batting average along with 20 home runs, 112 runs batted in, and led the league with 121 walks.
+He had the best season of his career in 1979, when he posted a .291 batting average along with 20 home runs, 112 runs batted in, and a league-leading 121 walks.
 He became only the sixth catcher in Major League history to score 100 runs and have 100 runs batted in.
 The feat had previously been accomplished by Mickey Cochrane, Yogi Berra, Roy Campanella, Johnny Bench, and Carlton Fisk—all in the Baseball Hall of Fame.
 Only Porter and Cochrane had 100 walks, 100 runs, and 100 RBI in a single season.
 He ended the 1979 season ranked third in Wins Above Replacement behind Fred Lynn and his Royals teammate George Brett.
 With the Royals, he was selected to three consecutive American League All-Star teams.